 I have spoken several times in my speeches about my donor as “a nice man” and I will now explain.
 I don’t know if it’s something you’ve noticed at all, or have been wondering.

-In any case, it is quite deliberately, as it is exactly how I think of him.
+In any case, it is deliberate, as it is exactly how I think of him – as my hero.

 When I had just been born, my parents made a children’s book for me.
 It was a book that was about their struggle to get ME.
 A book explaining why and how I had come to the world in this way.
 It was a happy book that we often read as a bedtime story throughout my childhood, and in this particular book was the first time I heard about “him” my donor.

 The book says, “a man whom Mom and Dad do not know would gladly help, and he gave sperm enough to come on Mother’s eggs.
 And soon Mom was pregnant. “

 This small phrase should prove to be of great importance.
 For me he has always been the kind man who helped us when we really needed help.

 And Now there is probably someone who sits and thinks “Well He has got money for it!
 It’s not unselfish at all.
 He probably did it just for the money “To yo

 u I will say; Yes, but what does it change?
 I

 think it is wonderful and very appropriate that he has been compensated for the time he spent on donor his semen.

 It is not something that just takes 2 minutes, there is a long process of approvals and screening.